pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 - `--git-branch` (optional) specifies which branch in the repository to pull the code from.
 - `--type` is used to distinguish the workload type.

-You can find the options available for specifying the workload in the command reference for [`workload create`](command-reference/tanzu-apps-workload-create.md), or you can run `tanzu apps workload create --help`.
+You can find the options available to add the workload specifications by running `tanzu apps workload apply --help`.

 ### <a id="workload-local-source"></a> Create a workload from local source code

-Tanzu Application Platform supports creating a workload from an existing local project by setting the flags `--local-path` and `--source-image`, this allows the [supply chain](../../scc/about.md) to generate an image ([carvel-imgpkg](https://carvel.dev/imgpkg/)) and push it to the given registry to be used in the workload.
+Tanzu Application Platform supports creating a workload from an existing local project by setting the flags `--local-path` and `--source-image`, this allows the [supply chain](../../scc/about.hbs.md) to generate an image ([carvel-imgpkg](https://carvel.dev/imgpkg/)) and push it to the given registry to be used in the workload.

 - To create a named workload and specify where the local source code is, run: